ritwickrajmakhal/localstack-docs/src/content/docs/aws/tooling/localstack-sdks/index.md

 ---
 title: Overview
-description: This is a dummy description
+description: LocalStack offers various developer endpoints and SDKs provides a programmatic and easy way to interact with them.
 template: doc
 sidebar:
     order: 1
 ---

-# LocalStack SDKs
-LocalStack offers various developer endpoints and SDKs provides a programmatic and easy way to interact with them.